Close-up of stamped concrete with circular textured pattern

 Routine Cleaning and Resealing Intervals

-Monthly: Inspect the surface for cracks, stains, or loosening.
-Address any issues promptly.
+• Monthly: Inspect the surface for any cracks, stains, or loosening.
+Address issues promptly to prevent further damage.

-Annually: Reseal or re-apply stain/topcoat as recommended by the product manufacturer.
-Keep a simple log of wear, weather, and repairs for future reference.
+• Annually: Reseal or re-apply stain/topcoat as recommended by the product manufacturer.
+Keep a simple log of wear, weather exposure, and repairs for future reference.

-Winter: Use stone-friendly deicers like potassium/magnesium chlorides or calcium magnesium acetate.
-Avoid harsh salts that can corrode the surface.
+• Winter: Use stone-friendly deicers like potassium/magnesium chlorides or calcium magnesium acetate to prevent corrosion.
 Apply sand for traction when necessary.

 Always follow manufacturer guidelines for specific product care instructions.